Course description

 Introduction to the biology and conservation of the whales and seals, with a particular focus on species of the Gulf of Maine.
 Lectures will examine many facets of marine mammal science including: taxonomy and species diversity, morphological and physiological adaptations for life in the sea, foraging ecology and behavior, reproductive cycles, bioacoustics, anthropogenic interactions, and management of threatened species.
 Land and open-water observations of whale and seal behavior will give students hands-on opportunities to study marine mammals in the field.

-Outcome 1: Students can identify and explain morphological and physiological adaptations to life in seawater that are specific to marine mammals.
+Outcome 1: Students will be able to identify and explain morphological and physiological adaptations to life in seawater that are specific to marine mammals.

-Outcome 2: Students can discuss the evolutionary history of cetacean and pinniped marine mammals.
+Outcome 2: Students will be able to discuss the evolutionary history of cetacean and pinniped marine mammals.

-Outcome 3: Students can describe the ecology of the Gulf of Maine based on seasonal patterns of productivity and resource availability.
+Outcome 3: Students will be able to describe the ecology of the Gulf of Maine based on seasonal patterns of productivity and resource availability.

-Outcome 4: Students can explain important aspects of the biology and ecology of marine mammals, including foraging habits and reproductive cycles of local species.
+Outcome 4: Students will be able to explain important aspects of the biology and ecology of marine mammals, including foraging habits and reproductive cycles of local species.

-Outcome 5: Students can identify the anthropogenic threats faced by marine mammals, including historic exploitation and current sources of mortality from human interactions.
+Outcome 5: Students will be able to identify the anthropogenic threats faced by marine mammals, including historic exploitation and current sources of mortality from human interactions.

-Outcome 6: Students can describe current conservation issues and management efforts for local marine mammal species.
+Outcome 6: Students will be able to engage in dialogue about current conservation issues and management efforts for local marine mammal species.

 Prerequisites